iterative/dvc.org/content/blog/2022-04-14-april-22-heartbeat.md

 descriptionLong: |
   This month you will find:

-    🧱 AI Infrastructure is becoming modular,
+    🧱 AI infrastructure is becoming modular,

     🔎 Distribution drift with Chip Huyen

     🥰 Tutorials and workflows from the Community,

-    🗣 IRL Events,
+    🗣 IRL events,

-    💻 Online Course(s) updates,
+    💻 Online course(s) updates,

-    🚀 Quebec becoming an Iterative Hub, and more!
+    🚀 Quebec becoming an Iterative hub, and more!
 picture: 2022-04-14/april-heartbeat-cover.png
 author: jeny_defigueiredo
 commentsUrl: https://discuss.dvc.org/t/april-22-hearbeat/1158